jelocodes/jelocodes.github.io/_posts/2018-03-22-understanding_basic_javascript_gotchas.markdown

 // => true
 ```

-As you'd imagine, this can have unintended consequences (This is the explanation for the 'null' weirdness earlier.
-The engine is trying very hard to perform type comparisons in order to compare null with the other data types).
+As you'd imagine, this can have unintended consequences.
 The strict equality operator never performs type conversions, and should ALWAYS be your go-to for comparisons:

 ```
 42 === '42'